Anirudh Ravichander: 2018–present: Recognition and work in other languages

-His work in Vikram marked his first release with Kamal Haasan, although the duo collaborated first on Indian 2 which wasn't released at that time (released on 2024).
+His work in Vikram marked his first release with Kamal Haasan, although the duo first collaborated on Indian 2 (released in 2024).
 The first single of Vikram titled "Pathala Pathala" received several million views from fans.
 He also composed for Sivakarthikeyan's Don and Vijay Sethupathi's Kaathuvaakula Rendu Kaadhal.
 After a hiatus, he returned to compose for Dhanush with Thiruchitrambalam.
 The first single of Thiruchitrambalam titled "Thaai Kelavi" was released on 24 June 2022 and its lyrics proved controversial.
 A social activist lodged a complaint against the makers of the film asking them to change the lyrics of the song, citing disrespect to elderly people.

 After A. R. Rahman turned down an offer by Atlee to compose for his Hindi film Jawan with Shah Rukh Khan, Anirudh was chosen to compose for the film.
 An announcement teaser featuring Anirudh's score was released in June 2022.
 Jawan marks the first full-fledged debut for Anirudh in Hindi cinema as a composer as his previous Hindi films David and Jersey featured just a single and reused film from the original, respectively.
-He then composed the soundtrack for Leo, in his fourth collaboration with Vijay after Kaththi (2014), Master and Beast; third collaboration with Lokesh after Master and Vikram (2022).
+He then composed the soundtrack for Leo, in his fourth collaboration with Vijay after Kaththi (2014), Master and Beast; and third collaboration with Lokesh after Master and Vikram (2022).
 The track "Bloody Sweet" that was featured in the two-minute promo video for the movie was released on 3 February 2023, the same date as the promo.
 It has gathered 83 million views so far on YouTube, his highest.
-He also composed music for Rajinikanth’s 169th film titled Jailer directed by Nelson.
+He also composed music for Rajinikanth’s 169th film, titled Jailer and directed by Nelson.

 The film marks Anirudh's third collaboration with Rajini after Petta and Darbar and fourth with Nelson after Kolamaavu Kokila, Doctor and Beast.

 In 2024, he composed music for N. T. Rama Rao Jr.'s Telugu film Devara, which is directed by Koratala Siva.
 He has collaborated with Ajith Kumar for his 62nd film Vidaamuyarchi directed by Magizh Thirumeni which marked his third collaboration with Ajith after Vedalam and Vivegam.

-The soundtrack of The Ba***ds of Bollywood is composed by Anirudh Ravichander, working with Aryan Khan for the first time; this would also mark his debut as a composer in a television series, previously having composed in Hindi for Shah Rukh Khan's Jawan.
-The music rights were bagged by T-Series.
+The soundtrack of The Ba***ds of Bollywood is composed by Anirudh, working with Aryan Khan for the first time; this would also mark his debut as a composer in a television series.
+The music rights were taken by T-Series.

+Musical style and classical influences

+Anirudh musical style is recognised for blending contemporary Western genres with traditional Indian classical elements, incorporating both Carnatic music and Hindustani classical music into film soundtracks and background scores.
+His transition toward exploring more traditional and raga-based compositions received encouragement from composer A. R. Rahman.
+During the audio launch of Kadhalikka Neramillai in January 2025, Rahman publicly advised Ravichander to integrate classical and traditional Indian music more deeply into his upcoming projects.
+Rahman highlighted that embracing classical roots would ensure greater artistic longevity, help preserve traditional heritage, and introduce younger audiences to Indian classical art forms.

+In February 2026, Anirudh opened his own record label, Albuquerque Records.